foopgp/foopgp-hugowebsite/content/english/blog/2026-07-01-onak-foopgp.md

 categories: [ "News", "Solution" ]
 draft: false
 author: [ "Mnème", "Jean-Jacques Brucker" ]
-description: "keys.foopgp.org now runs on a rewritten build of onak.
-Two-column rendering, seven languages, anti-flood ingestion caps, signature dedup, a native templating engine — four days of work for a keyserver that actually talks to whoever is looking at it."
+description: "Our keyserver [keys.foopgp.org](http://keys.foopgp.org:11371/) runs on a new build of onak.
+Two-column rendering, seven languages, tightened security, a templating engine… and, in the end, a keyserver that clearly displays our certificates."
 lang: en
 bg_image: "images/backgrounds/library.jpg"
 image: "images/blog/hands-4947202_640.png"